whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] General navigation
 1. Select "Browse" button.
 Browse page should display
-1. Click "Create New..." and choose "Create new Tale".
-Create Tale modal should display, then close the modal.
+1. Click "Create New Tale".
+The Create Tale modal should display, then close the modal
-1. Select "Manage" button.
-Manage page should display
-1. Select "i" button should open User Guide in new tab
+1. Select the "i" icon at the upper right corner; it should open the User Guide in new tab
-1. Select "Notification" button should display the notification panel
+1. Select the "Notification" button next to the "i" icon; it should display the notification panel
-1. Select "Report a problem" button should open https://github.com/whole-tale/whole-tale/issues in new tab
+1. Select the "Report a problem" button; it should open https://github.com/whole-tale/whole-tale/issues in new tab
-1. Select "View" on a Tale.
+1. Mouse over a Tale and select "View".
 The Run page should display
-1. Click the "user" icon
+1. Click the "user" icon at the top right
   - You should see a dropdown expand
   - The dropdown should contain the user's first/last name and gravatar image
   - The dropdown should provide a link to the Settings page
   - The dropdown should provide an option to Logout
-  - Select the "Settings" option should bring you to the Settings page
+  - Select the "Settings" option; it should bring you to the Settings page

 ### Browse